jiaohehu/NPreview/DOC-preview-math.md

     letter i it is left justified.
 It needs to be center justified.

   - Need to shrink the preview math SVG if the font size is set to small.

+  - For (-a,0) the minus sign should be placed immediate in front of a but right now there seems to be a gap between the minus sign and a